MoserMichael/my-notes/dev-gotchas.md

 this free room is now some kind of wooden spaceship... (actually they did launch a real satellite [made out of wood](https://www.usatoday.com/story/news/world/2024/11/05/satellite-wood-japan-science/76074183007/) )
 //-->

 Why do I keep doing all this?
+- It is a source of inner strength: I am busy writing some code, scribbling these notes and digging things up, so it keeps me busy.
+Now it suddenly becomes harder to intimidate me, as I am busy - therefore I kind of care less about the other stuff.
-I guess thinking and talking about stuff is a kind of training.
+- I guess thinking and talking about stuff is a kind of training.
 I am doing this stuff in order to keep up with the world, mostly.
 (Coming to think of it: the pace of change over the last couple of years is really amazing.
 Reminds me of [Future Shock](https://ia801209.us.archive.org/6/items/FutureShock-Toffler/Future-Shock_-_Toffler.pdf) - but this time it is for real)

 ---13/06/24 06:33:35----------------------